 Newly built tandem trailers will always come with a lengthy warranty on the parts, the body, and every single little component that makes up the trailer itself.

-Many of these warranties can be in excess of ten years, providing you with a great deal of peace of mind.
-If the trailer is galvanised, this warranty could even extend further, and is ideal for those who expect to put their tandem trailer under a lot of strain during work or recreation.
+Many of these warranties can provide you with a great deal of peace of mind.
+If the trailer is galvanised, this warranty could be higher and is ideal for those who expect to put their tandem trailer under a lot of strain during work or recreation.

 Other things to keep in mind